MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 10/01-MiniLab_Create_storage_account.md

 1. Select the subscription in which to create the storage account.

 1. Under the **Resource group** field, select **Create new**.
-Enter a name for your new resource group, as shown in the following image.
+Enter a name for your new resource group as shown in the following image.

     ![Screenshot showing how to create a resource group in the portal](../../Linked_Image_Files/create-resource-group-for-storage.png)

 1. Next, enter a name for your storage account.
 The name you choose must be unique across Azure.
-The name also must be between 3 and 24 characters in length, and can include numbers and lowercase letters only.
+The name also must be between 3 and 24 characters in length and can include numbers and lowercase letters only.

 1. Select a location for your storage account, or use the default location.